mntnd/.docs/README.md

 * Forever maintained software.
 Untill we all die.
 * All lanugages.
 All platforms.
 All frameworks.
 * Maintenance priorities: 1 - security fixes, 2 - compatibility fixes, 3 - bug fixes, 4 - enhancements, 5 - new features.
-* Only the first priority is guaranteed.
+* Only the 1-st priority is guaranteed.
 * Maximum automation.
-* New project incubation happens after the project meets a number of conditions.
+* We accept new projects after the it meets a number of conditions.

 # What is mntnd?